 | Obese | > 30.0 | Significant health risks |

-Choose between metric or imperial measurements using the toggle buttons at the top.
-Metric uses kilograms and centimeters, which is standard in most countries.
-Imperial uses pounds, feet, and inches, common in the United States.
-The calculator automatically converts between systems, so results remain accurate regardless of your choice.
+Toggle between metric and imperial measurements using the buttons at the top.
+Metric uses kilograms and centimeters, while imperial uses pounds, feet, and inches.
+The calculator converts between these systems automatically, ensuring your results remain consistent regardless of the units you choose.

-With metric selected, enter your height in centimeters.
-Most adults range from 150 to 200 cm.
-Then enter your weight in kilograms.
-One kilogram equals approximately 2.2 pounds.
-The calculator accepts decimal values—enter 175.5 cm or 72.3 kg for precise measurements.
-Avoid rounding height to the nearest meter; use centimeters for accuracy.
+When using the metric system, enter your height in centimeters (cm).
+Most adults measure between 150 and 200 cm.
+Enter your weight in kilograms (kg).
+The calculator accepts decimal values—such as 175.5 cm or 72.3 kg—for more precise results.
+Be sure to use centimeters rather than meters for height.

-With imperial selected, enter your height in two parts: feet and inches.
-For someone 5'9", enter 5 in the feet field and 9 in the inches field.
-The inches field accepts values 0-11.
-Then enter your weight in pounds.
-One pound equals approximately 0.45 kilograms.
-Decimal values work here too—enter 154.5 lb if you know your precise weight.
+In the imperial system, enter your height in two parts: feet and inches.
+For example, if you are 5'9", enter 5 in the feet field and 9 in the inches field.
+The inches field accepts values from 0 to 11.
+Enter your weight in pounds (lb).
+You can use decimal values, such as 154.5 lb, if you have an exact measurement.

-The colored bar shows where your BMI falls on the spectrum from underweight to obese.
-A white marker indicates your exact position.
-The bar segments use color coding: blue for underweight, green for normal, yellow for overweight, and red for obese.
-This visual helps you understand not just your category, but how close you are to category boundaries.
+The color-coded bar illustrates your position on the BMI spectrum.
+A white marker indicates exactly where your score sits within the categories: blue for underweight, green for normal, yellow for overweight, and red for obese.
+This visual aid helps you see how close you are to the next weight category.